-Saul called the army together at Telaim in the Negev region.
-When they were ready for battle, Saul sent word to the Kenites to leave the area or be killed.
+Saul called the army together at Telaim (Te lay im) in the Negev region.
+When they were ready for battle, Saul sent word to the Kenites (Kee nites) to leave the area or be killed.
 The Kenites were a semi-nomadic people living in southern Canaan and Sinai.

-The Amalekites were destroyed from Havilah to Shur.
+The Amalekites were destroyed from Havilah (Hav ih luh) to Shur.
 These were cities or regions located at opposite ends of the Amalekite territory.
 Havilah was in the western part of Arabia.
 The exact spot is unknown, but it is believed to be in the north of modern Yemen.
 Shur was on the eastern border of Egypt.